Utqiagvik, Alaska

-Utqiaġvik (/ˌʊtkiˈɑːvᵻk/ UUT-kee-AH-vik; Utqiaġvik, /ik/), formerly known as Barrow (/ˈbæroʊ/ BARR-oh), is the borough seat and largest city of the North Slope Borough in the U.S. state of Alaska.
+Utqiaġvik, (Note: Pronounced /ˌʊtkiˈɑːgvᵻk/ UUT-kee-AHG-vik; Utqiaġvik, /ik/.
+The official English name is spelled with a diacritical mark on the "g", from the Inuktitut spelling.) formerly known as Barrow, (Note: Pronounced /ˈbæroʊ/ BARR-oh.) is the borough seat and largest city of the North Slope Borough in the U.S. state of Alaska.
 Located north of the Arctic Circle, it is one of the northernmost cities and towns in the world and the northernmost in the United States, with nearby Point Barrow as the country's northernmost point.

 Utqiaġvik's population was 4,927 at the 2020 census, an increase from 4,212 in 2010.
 It is the 12th-most populated city in Alaska.